 <meta name=”robots” content=”noindex,nofollow”>

-Whilst the above two tags are technically different from a robots directive perspective, they don’t seem to function differently according to Google.
+Whilst the above two follow links tags are technically different from a robot’s directive perspective, they don’t seem to function differently according to Google.

-Previously, you would specify the noindex to stop the page being crawled.
-Furthermore, you would also choose to specify if the page should still be followed.
+Previously, you would specify the noindex to stop the page from being crawled.
+Furthermore, you would also choose to specify if the page should activate follow links.

-Google recently made a statement that noindexed pages eventually get treated like Soft 404s and they treat the links as nofollow.
-Therefore, there’s no technical difference between specifying follow and nofollow.
+Google recently made a statement that a noindexed broken page eventually gets treated like Soft 404s and they treat the links as nofollow.
+Therefore, there’s no technical difference between specifying follow links and nofollow.

-However, if you don’t trust everything that John Mueller states, you can use the noindex,follow tag to specify your desire to be crawled still.
+However, if you don’t trust everything that John Mueller states, you can use the noindex, and follow links to specify your desire to be crawled still.

-This is something that Yoast have taken on board, so you’ll notice in recent versions of Yoast SEO plugin, the option to noindex pagination has been removed.
+This is something that Yoast has taken on board, so you’ll notice in recent versions of the Yoast SEO plugin, the option to noindex pagination has been removed.

 This is because if Googlebot is treating the noindex tag as a 404, then doing this across your pagination is an awful idea.
-I would stay on the side of caution and only use this for pages you’re happy not to be crawled or followed.
+I would stay on the side of caution and only use this for pages showing broken links, and server redirects.
+These are the pages you don’t want to be crawled or followed.

-There’s another robots tag that people never really use that often, and it’s powerful.
-But not many people understand why it’s so powerful.
+Other search engines that people never really use that often include the X-Robots tags.
+X-robots are powerful, but not many people understand why it’s so powerful.

 With the robots.txt and meta robots directives, it’s up to the robot whether it listens or not.
-This goes for Googlebot too, it can still ping your pages to find out if they’re present.
+This goes for Googlebot too, it can still ping all the pages to find out if they’re present.

-Here’s an example of the code that you would use for blocking off a page with PHP.
-It’s simple, but it will be processed server-side instead of being optional for crawlers.
+Here’s an example of the code that you would use for blocking off a broken page with PHP.
+It’s simple, but it will be processed server-side instead of being optional for google’s crawlers.

 header(“X-Robots-Tag: noindex”, true);